CCP Games: Unleashing developer creativity with Kubernetes

 “The success of a gaming company is dependent on the creativity of its designers and engineers.
 The more they can be freed from mundane and repetitious tasks, the more productive and creative they can be.
 Over the span of 20 years, we’ve developed a lot of old, legacy code, which requires a lot of maintenance.
 We were looking to clean that up and standardize and automate how we work.
 Kubernetes did that for us, made our engineers more productive and helped us do more work with less staff.”

 Using Google Cloud Platform to build better games

 Over 20 years CCP Games built up a legacy infrastructure and codebase that was becoming untenable to manage.
-To solve the problem it migrated from its legacy codebase and development workflow to Google Cloud Platform, particularly to Google Container Engine, a fully managed Kubernetes service.
+To solve the problem it migrated from its legacy codebase and development workflow to Google Cloud Platform, particularly to Google Kubernetes Engine, a fully managed Kubernetes service.
 Among other benefits, with Kubernetes engineers no longer need to be tied to a particular language.
 They can choose whichever makes them most productive.

 In six to eight months, CCP Games migrated much of its infrastructure to GCP, and engineers now spend less time managing infrastructure.
 In addition, CCP Games is working on a mobile companion app for its games, and Google Cloud Pub/Sub will help migrate the company’s older APIs into an easier-to-use standard API format.

 “Kubernetes helped us better structure the way we work and saved us a great deal of time.
 We’re using it for development, testing and production.
 It has enabled a cultural shift that lets us focus more on the work itself, and less on thinking about how we need to get the work done,” says Herring.

 Keeping costs low and quality high to build the games of the future